prasadpoc/samples/README.md

 docker-compose up
 Note:- Use docker-compose.yml file if there are multiple services in action or you wanted to automate the process.
+Note:- to create image with script , create Dockerfile and with neccessary info and then from docker-machine run following comment with tag ex:- docker build -t /tulasiprasd/ubuntu:v1 .